raghavm1/raghavm1.github.io/docs/whoami/moi.md

 # `whoami`

 Hey, folks!
 I'm Raghav, a new grad student in Computer Science @ NYU's [Courant Institute of Mathematical Sciences](https://cims.nyu.edu/).
 I most recently worked as a solutions engineer at [Squirro](https://squirro.com/).
-I'm an [NTU, Singapore](https://www.ntu.edu.sg/) graduate where I majored in Computer Engineering.
+I'm an [NTU (Nanyang Technological University)](https://www.ntu.edu.sg/) graduate where I majored in Computer Engineering.
 I enjoy developing software using my full-stack development and data science skills.

 In addition to my corporate experience, I have research experience in Time Series Forecasting.
 Learn more about my research [here](/research)